Review of Yomojo mobile phone plans

 Is Yomojo right for me?

-Yomojo is an innovative player in the mobile provider game.
-They offer great value unlimited plans, which remain competitive with other low-cost carriers.
+Yomojo is an interesting player in the mobile provider game.
+It offers solid value unlimited plans, which remain competitive with other low cost carriers at popular price points.
 Though, if that’s not your flavour then Yomojo also allows you to build your own plan based around data, calls and texts.
 You can get something for as little as $5.
 It’s a bit like going to the Royal Show – there’s a showbag for everyone.
+But be aware that prices quickly rise when building your own plan.